3 things IT managers do better when support is outsourced to a specialist MSP

 If you factor in responsibilities across multiple sites and mobile devices, computer ‘problems’ that are really training issues, and high volumes of incidents that may need to be appropriately prioritised, then the typical IT manager role may be characterised as that of a firefighter.

 However, there is an alternative.
 The blog ‘Firefighter or Strategist: What is the IT Manager role in your firm?’ discusses this issue and provides some ‘blue sky’ thinking to re-imagine the role.
-Here we expand on this by exploring, in a little more depth, three things an IT manager is able to do better when the support requirement for the firm is outsourced to a specialist IT support Managed Service Provider.
+Here we expand on this by exploring, in a little more depth, three things an IT manager is able to do better when the support required for the firm is outsourced to a specialist IT support Managed Service Provider.

 - Better strategic focus